Own property in

 Requirements for getting a mortgage in Portugal as a foreigner

-Foreigners looking to secure a mortgage in Portugal must meet certain requirements to navigate the application process smoothly.
+Foreigners looking to secure a mortgage in Portugal must meet specific requirements to navigate the application process smoothly.
 Here’s what you need:

 1. Valid passport